IdkwhatImD0ing/Xplore/README.md

 # Xplore
 ## Inspiration
-#### Someone here can't say the word 'itinerary' if their life depended on it.
+#### One of us couldn't say the word 'itinerary' if their life depended on it.
-Thus, the concept for Xplore was born, an intuitive app designed to take the complexity out of travel planning.
+Thus, the concept for Xplore was born: an intuitive app designed to take the complexity out of travel planning.
 With just a few taps, Xplore builds the perfect travel agenda, proving that even a linguistic faux pas could lead to a brilliant solution for adventurers everywhere.
 ## What it does
-Xplore is your ultimate travel companion, designed to effortlessly craft the perfect itinerary for your next city adventure.
-Simply input your chosen destination, and Xplore taps into the power of the Yelp Fusion API to curate a list of top-rated attractions, ensuring you experience the best a city has to offer.
-To guarantee the reliability of your travel plans, each location is verified through the Melissa API, providing a seamless integration of accurate contact data and location validity.
-With Xplore, you're not just visiting; you're immersing yourself in the highest-rated experiences, handpicked and validated, for an unforgettable journey every time.
+#### Xplore is your ultimate travel companion, designed to effortlessly craft the perfect itinerary for your next city adventure.
+- keep this concise & focus on usage process
+1. user specifies city destinations, time spent in each city, travel radius, and attraction types
+2. user can personalize their trip with ai-powered attraction suggestions (manual or auto select)
+3. Xplore generates and stores routes for visiting selected attractions
 ## How we built it
-- Next.js + Chakra UI
-- Melissa API
-- Yelp Fusion API
+### UI/UX
+#### User-Centered Design
+Xplore features a design specifically crafted for active and traveling users, focusing on their on-the-go needs.
+- desktop & mobile support
+- login/account system to store routes for reaccessibility

 ## Challenges we ran into
 - Melissa API
+- Melissa API
+- multithreading
+- streamlining/optimizing code
+- connecting f-->b
+- learning new frameworks
+- authentication
+- staying awake
 ## Accomplishments that we're proud of
 -
 ## What we learned
 - that the word 'itinerary' is apparently not easy for some to say
-## What's next
+## What's next for Xplore
 - light/dark mode
-- hi
+-